Seryozh/logiscan-ai/README.md

 ### Atomic Data Integrity

 Built on Supabase (PostgreSQL), the system utilizes composite keys to manage package data.
-This ensures that every scan is an atomic operation—if a package is scanned twice, the database performs an upsert, preventing duplicate entries and maintaining a single source of truth even during high-concurrency usage.
+This ensures that every scan is an atomic operation.
+If a package is scanned twice, the database performs an upsert, preventing duplicate entries and maintaining a single source of truth even during high-concurrency usage.

 ### Built for the "Field"